 Table of Contents

-- Statement of Income Forms to be Mailed to Disability Benefit Recipients February 2020
+- All in a Day's Work - Statement of Income Forms to be Mailed to Disability Benefit Recipients February 2021

 Please inform any employees you have who are receiving disability benefits to be on the lookout for this Statement of Income form and emphasize the importance of completing and returning that form.

-To help us generate accurate myNCRetirement Statements for your employees, please respond to your Employer Reporting Team representative promptly so that any issues can be addressed, and necessary adjustments can be processed as soon as possible.
+To maintain correct information, it is important that you take time to correct errors in ORBIT.
+Please respond to your Employer Reporting Team representative promptly so that any issues can be addressed, and necessary adjustments can be processed as soon as possible.
 As a reminder, employers now have access to their monthly ORBIT Error Reports on our website:

 - Log into ORBIT as an employer